swgoh-utils/swgoh-stats/README.md

 # Environment Variables

 - PORT - the port that the service will listen to
+- ACCESS_KEY - the access key to use for signing messages to the swgoh-comlink service.
+Defaults to "" which disables HMAC signing.
+- SECRET_KEY - the secret key to use for signing messages to the swgoh-comlink service.
+Defaults to "" which disables HMAC signing.
 - CLIENT_URL - the url of the swgoh-comlink service to use for building the game data
 - DATA_PATH - used to set the directory where game data assets are stored.
 When run as a docker container, this should be defined as a volume with an absolute path on the local host, such as `-v $(pwd)/statCalcData:/app/statCalcData`.
 The default value is the `statCalcData` directory in the current working directory, which in docker is `/app`.
 - UPDATE_INTERVAL - how often to check for game data updates, in minutes.
 Defaults to 5 minutes.